Black Truffle and California Prune Ice Cream

 Black truffles add an earthy, pungent flavour to the ice cream.
 California Prunes give it a nice, sweet balance.

 Recipe courtesy of Chef Mark Liberman and the California Prune Board.

 Makes: 8Prep Time: 20 minCook Time: 10 min

 - 1/2 cup granulated sugar

 - * Soak/chill time: overnight

-Place prunes and cognac in a mixing bowl and allow to soak for at least 8 hours or overnight until Prunes have softened.
+Place California Prunes and cognac in a mixing bowl and allow to soak for at least 8 hours or overnight until California Prunes have softened.
 Strain off liquid, reserving 2 tablespoons to add to custard base.
 Stir in truffle oil and chopped truffles.

 Place sugar and egg yolks in a 4-qt. saucepan, and whisk until pale yellow and lightened in Colour, about 2 minutes.
 Add milk, cream salt and stir until smooth.
 Place over medium heat, and cook, stirring often, until mixture thickens and coats the back of a spoon, about 10 minutes.
 Pour through a fine strainer into a large bowl.